SAP-archive/teched2020-DAT262/README.md

 Provide the exercise content here directly in README.md using [markdown](https://guides.github.com/features/mastering-markdown/) and linking to the specific exercise pages, below is an example.
 -->

+The main use cases behind this workshop are
+- to obtain the Business Partner master data in S/4HANA's demo application **Enterprise Procurement Model (EPM)** and make the records available for the corporate Data Analysts in an S3 object store.
+- to also persist the transactional data for EPM Sales Orders in S3.
+- In both cases, any single change of these data sources in the S/4HANA system has to be instantly and automatically replicated to the related files in S3.
+- Additionally, the Sales Order data have to be enriched with Customer master data, for the initial load and then on every change committed to the EPM Sales Order data in S/4HANA.
+- In order to create test changes on the EPM Sales Order data without having access to the SAP GUI in the S/4HANA system, (a variant of) the EPM Data Generator reports needs to be executed as an ABAP Function Modul call from a Data Intelligence Pipeline.

 - **[Overview and Getting Started](exercises/ex0/)**

 - **[Short introduction to the Enterprise Procurement Model (EPM) in ABAP systems](exercises/ex0#short-introduction-to-the-enterprise-procurement-model-epm-in-sap-s4hana)**